koenderks/Art-Gallery/cran-comments.md

-## aRtsy version 1.0.0
+## aRtsy version 1.0.1
-This is a submission for aRtsy version 1.0.0.
+This is a submission for aRtsy version 1.0.1.
 In this version I have:

-* Fixed a bug in the c++ code.
+* Improved performance of c++ code.
-* Improved documentation.

 ## Test environments
 * Windows install, (on github actions) R release